-Creamy Mushroom and Peas Farfalle is pure, yummy whole food goodness.
+Creamy Vegan Mushroom Pasta with peas is pure whole-food goodness.
 It's easy to prepare and astonishingly healthy for something that tastes so indulgent.
+Even though it's entirely vegan, you can serve this with confidence to all your meat-eating friends.

-From the cashews that make its luxurious sauce to toothsome whole grain brown rice pasta, every element is nourishing.
-Even though it's entirely vegan, you can serve this with confidence to all your meat-eating friends on taste alone.
+From the cashews that make its luxurious sauce to toothsome whole-grain brown rice noodles, every element of this creamy vegan mushroom pasta is nourishing.

 When I am making it for dinner, I find it hard not to eat spoonful after spoonful before it hits the table.
 You know that sort of macaroni and cheese experience, right?

 Tell me I'm not the only one because I am sure it's universal.
 Chewy bites of pasta wrapped in a velvety smooth sauce, rich with mushrooms?
 Sprinkle on bright green peas and a splash of fresh parsley.
 Yep, that's the kind of food that even rainy days are better with.